 BY STEVE FLOWERS

-Steve Flowers is a former legislator from Troy and is now Alabama’s premier columnist and commentator.
+Steve Flowers, a former legislator from Troy, is Alabama’s premier columnist and commentator.